Black Diamond Aspect Ski

 - Floaty for its size, the big tip floats.

-- Lightness comes to a price, side edge is beveled which could be more fragile should you hit a rock on the wrong spot
+- Lightness comes at a price, side edge is beveled which could be more fragile should you hit a rock on the wrong spot

 176 cm.
 Mounted with BD O1.